wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 ### Skill Mode

-In the skill mode, the beans choose direction based on skill purely.
-Each bean is randomly assigned a skill level from 0-9 on creation.
+In skill mode, the beans choose direction based on pure skill.
+Each bean is assigned a skill level from 0-9 on creation according to a bell curve with average 4.5 and standard deviation 1.5.
 A skill level of 9 means the bean always makes the "right" choices (pun intended).
 That means the bean will always go right when a peg is encountered, resulting it falling into the rightmost 9th slot.
 A skill evel of 0 means that the bean will always go left, resulting it falling into the leftmost 0th slot.
 For the in-between skill levels, the bean will first go right then left.
 For example, for a skill level of 7, the bean will go right 7 times then go left twice.
 So where the bean lands at the bottom would be determined entirely by the skill level of the